 - AFP Triangle will lead our sector in achieving inclusion, diversity, equity and access by taking continuous, quantifiable actions, dedicated to these goals, throughout AFP Triangle governance; leadership and staff; committees; membership; volunteers; and, programs and activities.

 Inclusion: The act of creating environments in which any individual or group can be and feel welcomed, respected, supported, and valued to fully participate.
 An inclusive and welcoming climate embraces differences and offers respect in words and actions for all people.
 While an inclusive group is by definition diverse, a diverse group isn’t always inclusive.
 Increasingly, recognition of unconscious or ‘implicit bias’ helps organizations to be deliberate about addressing issues of inclusivity.

 Diversity: All the ways in which people differ, encompassing the different characteristics that make one individual or group different from another.
 While diversity is often used in reference to race, ethnicity, and gender, we embrace a broader definition of diversity that also includes age, national origin, religion, non-religion, disability, sexual orientation, socioeconomic status, education, marital status, language, and physical appearance.
-Our definition also includes diversity of thought: ideas, perspectives, and values.
+Our definition also includes a diversity of thought: ideas, perspectives, and values.
 We also recognize that individuals affiliate with multiple cultural identities.